 There are lots of Welshmen around, but I wasn’t the one.
 I was talking to Stephanie Abrams, the nationally syndicated US radio travel journalist, about the UK and her thoughts on the UK when the story of this elusive man arose.

-Stephanie has a two hour travel radio show on Saturdays and a three hour one on Sundays.
+Stephanie has a two-hour travel radio show on Saturdays and a three hour one on Sundays.
 Here she was at the New York Times Travel Show, headphones clapped to her ears, interviewing various travel industry figures.
 I was sandwiched in between her recordings which were taking place on a small stage at the end of one of the aisles at the show.
-She is forever travelling so it came as little surprise to learn that her recently published novel, Rumors, was a decade in gestation.
+She is forever traveling so it came as little surprise to learn that her recently published novel, Rumors, was a decade of gestation.
 Even then I’m surprised she found time to write it (it’s available over here via Amazon)